Multipartite channel assemblages: Proof of Theorem

-Using analogous reasoning and the fact that any assemblage with a local hidden state model admits quantum realization with measurements performed on some fully separable state we derive the following theorem.
+By a reasoning similar to the one above and the fact that any assemblage with local hidden state model admits quantum realization with measurements performed on some fully separable state we conclude the proof.